April 27 - June 22, 2018

 December 22, 2014

-My studio featured in BBC Culture coverage of Art Studio America, a new book about American Artists in their studios, with Debbie Long, Marina Abramovic, Glen Ligon, Chuck Close, Jeff Koons, Alex Katz, John Giorno, Bill Viola, and Laurie Simmons.
+With Debbie Long, Marina Abramovic, Glen Ligon, Chuck Close, Jeff Koons, Alex Katz, John Giorno, Bill Viola, and Laurie Simmons.

 "American Artists Pictured in Their Studios"

 Photo of Debbie Long in her New Mexico Studio by Robin Friend